TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 As you can see, those are *recommendations* dictated by real-world usage aimed at improving readability and consistency of Ruby code.
 In the end, it is like the difference between how you send your messages online versus how you'd write an essay.
 One is about communicating quickly, the other is about communicating clearly.

 The various conventions can be grouped based on what aspects of your code they deal with.
 As a starting point, lets use some of RuboCop's departments - Style, Lint and Metrics.
-Perhaps you've anticipated that RuboCop doesn't work alone - it indeed has a whole precint behind itself.
+Perhaps you've anticipated that RuboCop doesn't work alone - it indeed has a whole precinct behind itself.
 The various Cops are interested in making sure that some particular rule is not broken.
 Let the departments speak for themselves:

 > Style Cops check for stylistic consistency of your code.
 Many of the them are based on the Ruby Style Guide.
 >